Arthur Hiller: 1950s–1960s

 Hiller directed his first film, The Careless Years (1957), the story of a young couple eloping developed by Bryna Productions.
 This was followed by This Rugged Land (1962), originally made for television but then released as a film, and then Miracle of the White Stallions (1963), a Walt Disney Productions film.
-With these first films, Hiller already showed competence in directing unrelated subjects successfully.

-He next directed a satirical anti-war comedy by screenwriter Paddy Chayefsky, The Americanization of Emily (1964), starring James Garner and Julie Andrews.
+He directed a satirical anti-war comedy by screenwriter Paddy Chayefsky, The Americanization of Emily (1964), starring James Garner and Julie Andrews.
 It was the first of two film collaborations with Chayefsky.
-The film, nominated for two Academy Awards, would establish Hiller as a notable Hollywood director and, according to critics, "earned him a reputation for flair with sophisticated comedy."
+The film, nominated for two Academy Awards, established Hiller as a notable Hollywood director and, according to critics, "earned him a reputation for flair with sophisticated comedy."
 The New York Times critic Bosley Crowther wrote that Hiller's "brisk direction" of Chayefsky's script included some "remarkably good writing with some slashing irreverence."

 In 1964 Hiller also directed the first episode of the television series The Addams Family.
 This was followed by the comedy Promise Her Anything (1965), with Warren Beatty and Leslie Caron and Penelope (1966), starring Natalie Wood.
 In a move away from comedy, he directed the desert warfare drama, Tobruk (1967), starring Rock Hudson and George Peppard, about a North African Campaign during World War II.
 The film was nominated for one Academy Award and showed Hiller capable of handling action films as well as comedy.
 Around the same time, he returned to comedy with The Tiger Makes Out (also 1967), starring Eli Wallach and Anne Jackson, and featured Dustin Hoffman's film debut.
 Popi (1969), recounts the tale of a Puerto Rican widower, starring Alan Arkin, struggling to raise his two young sons in the New York City neighborhood known as Spanish Harlem.
 Arkin was nominated for a Golden Globe Award for Best Actor.